acend/quarkus-techlab/content/en/docs/02.0/24_health.md

 ## Custom health check

-As a simple example we will write a custom health check observing the last SensorMeasurement fetched from the data-producer service.
+As a simple example we will write a custom health check observing the last `SensorMeasurement` fetched from the `quarkus-rest-data-producer` service.
 It should switch to failed state if the last fetched Measurement has some defined age.

 A health check is usually evaluated based on its http response code.
 The main target for health checks is providing a technical interface used by an underlying platform.
 Beside the http response code the health check can also provide some